pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

 # Customize OOTB default resources

-This topic describes how to disable Grype and how to configure the `default` service account to work with private Git repositories.
+This topic tells you how to deactivate Grype and how to configure the `default` service account to work with private Git repositories.

 ## Disable Grype install